ProseMirror/prosemirror/CONTRIBUTING.md

 - Make your changes, and commit them

 - Follow the code style of the rest of the project (see below).
-Run `npm run lint` (in the main repository checkout) that the linter is happy.
+Run `npm run lint` (in the main repository checkout) to make sure that the linter is happy.

 - If your changes are easy to test or likely to regress, add tests in the relevant `test/` directory.
 Either put them in an existing